 Every Monday evening from July to August, concerts in the Stadspark organised by a group called Parkies attract thousands of people.
 For other events in the city check out Curieus Aalst: every January this organisation puts on a New Year’s Concert and run a few other activities throughout the year.

 For cycling enthusiasts, Aalst will be a welcome destination.
 The Tour of Flanders (Ronde van Vlaanderen) is an annual event, taking place in early April, which goes through Aalst.
 It is the last event of the Flemish Cycling Week (Vlaamse Wielerweek).

 Carnival Time in Aalst!

 Despite these attractions, many people know of Aalst because of its famous Carnival.
-This three-day extravaganza, beginning on the Sunday before Lent, was listed by UNESCO on the list of Intangible Cultural Heritage of Humanity in 2010.
+This three-day extravaganza starts the Sunday before Lent.

 It is one of the most irreverent spectacles in Europe: teams of friends work throughout the year on the construction of flotillas that, on the first day of the carnival, carry giant effigies in a parade that often insult local, national and international politicians.
 Nothing is sacred and everything subject to ridicule, including the people of Aalst themselves.
 Many of the men dress up as women in over the top outfits and on Tuesday, the last day of carnival, strut their stuff in the Stoet van de Voil Jeanetten (dialect for the Parade of Dirty Sissies, Jeanette being a highly derogatory word whose use is discouraged outside of Aalst Carnaval).